-Do you want to know how you can use nanomaterials, like colloidal crystals and catalysts to find unique solutions for the transition to a sustainable society?
-Or how you can research the interface between chemistry and physics?
+Do you want to learn how to design, make, model, and use nanomaterials to enable the transition to a sustainable society?
+Would you like to work on cutting edge interdisciplinary research at the interface between chemistry and physics?

 Why in Utrecht

-- An interdisciplinary approach to the programme’s main theme, which provides you with a broad perspective of the field of nanomaterials.
+- An interdisciplinary approach to the programme’s themes, which provides you with a broad perspective of the field of nanomaterials, excellent problem-solving skills and adaptability.

 Key facts